home | bio | blog | group | cv

 The approach outlined here should work with any Bruker or SPARKY dataset.
 If you don't have any NMR data on hand, you can dowload the data that I'm using as an example here.
 It's a CP-DARR experiment run on a sample of HSPB1.

-directory can contain multiple processed versions of the same experiment.
-Each experiment and processed dataset is given a number by convention, but the processed data directory is always named pdata
+Bruker organizes experiments into a hierarchy with a top-level directory containing information about the experiment itself and a subdirectory called pdata containing all of the processed data.
+The pdata directory can contain multiple processed versions of the same experiment.
+Each experiment and processed dataset is given a number by convention, but the processed data directory is always named pdata by TopSpin.

-and prepare it for plotting.
+In this example, we'll parse the processed data in ./example_data/Bruker/pdata/1/ and prepare it for plotting.
 To do this, we'll use nmrglue's Bruker IO module.
 The documentation for this module can be found here.
 We need three pieces of data for our plot–a 2D array representing the data itself, a unit conversion dictionary which will map chemical shifts (in ppm) to our array, and a list of contour levels for drawing contours.

-("2 real real"–the real components of each dimension in the data), but we only need to pass the directory to nmrglue.
+First, we'll get the processed 2D data.
+The data is stored in a file called 2rr ("2 real real"–the real components of each dimension in the data), but we only need to pass the directory to nmrglue.

 # Declare the locations of the top-level experiment directory and the processed data